leamas/react-dnd-tree/README.md

 ## TreeView

-Treeview adds more props to add/delete items:
+TreeView adds more props to add/delete items:

 | Prop            | What                                                     |